 As part of its activities, the institution holds a number of educational events and concerts, both for the youngest listeners and older audiences.
 For babies and children up to the age of 5, the Smykofonie series takes place every month on Grochowska Street, organized in cooperation with the Music is for everyone Foundation.
 Families with slightly older children (over 6 years of age) may be interested in attending the Mornings, a series of Sunday feature concerts.
 There are also Children’s Day and Saint Nicholas Day events held around June and December with activities for both kids and their parents.

 In 2012, the Sinfonia Varsovia Academy, a project for students and graduates of music, was created.
 This series of workshops conducted by concertmasters and Orchestra leaders is aimed at preparing young art adepts to play in the Orchestra.

 Work is underway to open a new, unique space on the musical and cultural map of Warsaw.
 This ambitious task is being carried out by Sinfonia Varsovia thanks to the financial support of the capital city of Warsaw as a part of the Integrated Revitalization Program of the Capital City of Warsaw.
 The project includes remodeling the five historic buildings at Grochowska 272 and building a new, 1850-seat concert hall.
 The construction was preceded by an international architectural design competition won by the Graz-based Atelier Tomas Pucher in 2010.
-The new location is scheduled to open in 2026.
 For more information, please visit www.sinfoniavarsoviacentrum.pl/en/.